pack-it-forms/pack-it-forms/README.md

 | date                | calendar date when the message was sent or received   |
 | time                | time of day when the message was sent or received     |

-For example, {{envelope:viewer_operator_name}} expands to the personal name of the operator who is viewing the form, and
+For example, {{envelope:receiver_operator_name}} expands to the personal name of the operator who received the message, and
 {{envelope:sender_message_number}} expands to the message number that was assigned at the sender's station.

+The argument to the envelope template may also start with "viewer_", which says it expands to information relating to the current operator's role.
+So, it's equivalent to "sender_" when viewing a transmitted message, or "receiver_" when viewing a received message.
+And finally, if the argument to the envelope template is simply "viewer", it expands to either "sender" or "receiver".

 The following filters are available: